 Construction laborers and helpers perform many tasks that require physical labor on construction sites.

 Construction managers plan, coordinate, budget, and supervise construction projects from start to finish.

 |Construction or Building Inspector

 Construction and building inspectors ensure that construction meets local and national building codes and ordinances, zoning regulations, and contract specifications.

 Cooks season and prepare foods, including soups, salads, entrees, and desserts.

 Correctional officers are responsible for overseeing individuals who have been arrested and are awaiting trial or who have been sentenced to serve time in jail or prison.
 Bailiffs, also known as marshals or court officers, are law enforcement officers who maintain safety and order in courtrooms.
 Their duties, which vary by court, include enforcing courtroom rules, assisting judges, guarding juries, delivering court documents, and providing general security for courthouses.

 Court reporters create word-for-word transcriptions at trials, depositions, administrative hearings, and other legal proceedings.
-Some court reporters provide captioning for television and real-time translation for deaf or hard-of-hearing people at public events, in business meetings, and in classrooms.
+Simultaneous captioners provide similar transcriptions for television or for presentations in other settings, such as press conferences and business meetings, for people who are deaf or hard of hearing.

 Craft and fine artists use a variety of materials and techniques to create original works of art for sale and exhibition.
 Craft artists create objects, such as pottery, glassware, and textiles, that are designed to be functional.
 Fine artists, including painters, sculptors, and illustrators, create pieces of art more for aesthetics than for function.